metasfresh/metasfresh-documentation/_howto_collection/EN/How_Do_I_find_webui_version.md

 `http://<your-server-name>/info`

 the answer is a JSON String which looks like this:

 ```
 {"build":{"ciBuildNo":"379","ciBuildTag":"jenkins-metasfresh-webui-379","ciBuildUrl":"https://jenkins.metasfresh.com/job/metasfresh-webui/job/379/","ciJobName":"metasfresh-webui/FRESH-112"}}
 ```

-You find the version number after `"ciBuildNo":`
+You find the version number after `"ciBuildNo":`.
+In this case its `379`.